Local and International News Current Affairs

 Motac urged not to make it mandatory for licensed tour guides to attend CTRE courses

-KUCHING (Jan 4): The federal Ministry of Tourism, Arts and Culture (Motac) has been urged to abolish the mandatory requirement for all licensed tour guides to attend three continuing tourism related education (CTRE) courses a year before being allowed to renew their yearly licence.
+KUCHING (Jan 4): The federal Ministry of Tourism, Arts and Culture (Motac) has been urged to abolish the mandatory requirement for all licensed tour guides to attend three continuing tourism related education (CTRE) courses a year before being allowed to renew their yearly .

 ‘O Come Let Us Adore Him’: European Crèches